jescalan/roots/readme.md

 ##### To Do

-- roots update task
 - implement compression on compile
 - test deploy task, make sure it's playing nice with heroku
+- roots plugin generate and roots plugin install commands
-- pull in vendor css and js (only static here)
+- pull in vendor css and js (only static)
 - implement image optimization
 - custom range local for repeated content
 - deploy to custom ftp server